tohruyaginuma/django-product-catalog/README.md

 ## AI Usage

 This project was developed with Claude Code assistance.
 All code has been reviewed and understood by the author.
 AI was used for:
-- Discussing design decisions (service layer structure, error handling, model explicity, frontend design)
+- Discussing design decisions:
+  - Service layer structure
+  - Error handling
+  - Model explicity
+  - Frontend design
+- Creating Makefile and README